-For more information see Wifi Setup
+For more information on how to configure your CS to use the boards below, see Wifi Setup

 Duinopeak WiFi Shield¶

 You will need an ESP-01s to plug into this board.
 This is just an expansion shield board.
 It allows you to plug an ESP8266 onto an Arduino with no jumper wires.
 This board also has a voltage regulator, level shifters and a reset button for programming.